 Further tips on buying second hand

 If you you are new to second hand clothing, you can find resources exclusive to the respective source right here on High Latitude Style.
 The post at this link provides tips how to score high on eBay.
 It has a step-by-step description to assess how to bit.
-Conseigment stores are another great source.
-You can learn how to score high in a conseignment store in the post at the link.
-No matter whether you are a newbie or a seasoned shopper, you may be interested in these 9 tips to save time when thrifting.
+Consignment stores are another great source.
+You can learn how to score high in a consignment store in the post at the link.

 And yes, I wrote a post with 5 tips to buy excellent high-end fashion on a budget.